 Good and stable cooling is crucial for the quality, shelf life and value of fish products.

 Kæligátt is an information provider with practical guidance and discussion on cooling and handling of fish at all stages of the value chain from target to market.
-The guidance is based on research that has been carried out within cooling projects such as Chill-on (funded by the European Research Program), Refrigeration Improvement and Cooling Process Simulation (funded by ACP, Technology Development Fund and University of Iceland Research Fund) as well as regulations from the Food Administration.
-Review article on research on the effects of on-board handling, processing, storage and transport fish quality can be seen here.
+The guidance is based on research that has been carried out within cooling projects such as Chill-on (sponsored by the European Research Programme), Cooling Improvements and Simulation of Cooling Processes (sponsored by AVS, Technology Development Fund and University of Iceland Research Fund) as well as regulations from the Swedish Food Agency.
+Review article on research on the effects of on-board handling, processing, storage and transport of fish quality can be seen here.